 “With different priorities and drivers, a ‘one-size-fits-all’ message won’t inspire mass action within this generation.
-To appeal to a diverse Millennial audience, businesses need to understand the unique drivers and preferences of each segment to tailor their content, communications and channels for greatest impact.”
+To appeal to a diverse Millennial audience, businesses need to understand the unique drivers and preferences of each segment to tailor their content, communications, and channels for the greatest impact.”

 Millennials Willing to Take Action to Support CSR

 Millennials are more fervent in their support of corporate social and environmental efforts and are, above and beyond, more likely to say they would participate in CSR initiatives if given the opportunity.
 This enthusiastic group is more willing to:

 Yet, Millennials are also prepared to make personal sacrifices to make an impact on issues they care about – whether that’s paying more for a product (70% vs. 66% U.S. average), sharing products rather than buying (66% vs. 56% U.S. average) or taking a pay cut to work for a responsible company (62% vs. 56% U.S. average).

 Millennials Use Social Media to Amplify for Impact